D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design Challenges

+As noted above, the existence of multiple valid ground truths (during training) and enhanced candidates (at inference) needs a quantitative code-quality metric to evaluate each candidate.
+Nevertheless, to the best of our knowledge, \textit{NO} existing metric meets the dual requirement of maintaining accuracy while enhancing readability.

-\textit{For accuracy}, as introduced in \Cref{decompiledcodeaccuracyback}, we mainly focus on two aspects, syntactic correctness and semantic correctness.
-Since the assessment function must be deterministic, methods such as fuzzing ~\cite{yangbin2wrong} and its derivatives, like \texttt{MSSC}~\cite{cao2024evaluating}, are excluded.
-Additionally, to ensure applicability without the need for source code, we exclude approaches that rely on source-dependent checks, such as unit tests or \texttt{Alive2}~\cite{alive22021lopes}.
-That leaves \texttt{D-helix}~\cite{Muqi2024Dhelix}, which uses an iterative re-compiler to examine the syntax errors and symbolic execution to check the semantics against the original binary.
+\textit{For decompiler accuracy}, as introduced in \Cref{motivation}, two aspects of accuracy, syntactic and semantic, need to be evaluated.
+For syntax validation, relying on standard compiler checks is a reliable choice.
+However, there is no widely adopted standard for semantic validation between decompiled code and its corresponding binary Specifically, since the decompiled code assessment function must be deterministic, methods such as fuzzing~\cite{yangbin2wrong} and its derivatives, like \texttt{MSSC}~\cite{cao2024evaluating} from DeGPT, are excluded.
+Additionally, to ensure the semantics are compared directly with the binary instead of the original source code, we exclude approaches that rely on source-dependent checks, such as unit tests or \texttt{Alive2}~\cite{alive22021lopes}.
+That leaves \texttt{D-helix}~\cite{Muqi2024Dhelix}, which uses an iterative re-compiler to reveal syntax errors and symbolic execution to check the code's semantics against the original binary.
 However, integrating \texttt{D-helix} directly into our framework introduces its own challenge.
 Notably, \texttt{D-helix} still relies on certain decompiled code output artifacts, e.g., external function calls, to analyze.
-Since LLM‑generated code frequently omits instructions, these artifacts may be missing or unreliable, undermining \texttt{D‑helix}’s effectiveness.
+Since LLM-generated code frequently omits instructions, these artifacts may be missing or unreliable, undermining \texttt{D-helix}’s effectiveness.
+Furthermore, in the absence of the original source code, there is no authoritative ground truth for the number, types, or ordering of arguments of the external function.

+\textit{For readability,} the most direct approach is to run a human study, e.g., pairwise comparisons on platforms such as CodeArena~\cite{du-etal-2025-codearena}, and then train a model on the collected preferences to score readability (an RLHF-style pipeline).
+However, such scoring models are expensive to build at scale: for instance, as shown in OpenAI’s study~\cite{openairlhf}, training a model for scoring the text summarization required nearly 64k human pairwise preferences and “thousands of labeler hours and significant researcher time”, illustrating the cost of large, high-quality preference datasets.
+Moreover, most human-comparison settings yield binary outcomes (0–1 preferences), whereas our RL framework requires scalar readability scores per candidate.